 Never be tempted to use the hollow stems as blowpipes.

 To kill Giant Hogweed that is growing in your own garden, treat with a Glyphosate based weed-killer.
 It is the most effective method of killing the weed I have found.
-It contain an active ingredient called glyphosate that is systemic in action.
+It contains an active ingredient called glyphosate that is systemic in action.
 This means that it is absorbed through the leaves of the weed and travels down through the weed to kill the root, whereas ordinary "contact" weedkillers only kill the green bits leaving the root alive to start all over again.

 Working with neighbours to treat all areas where it is growing will speed things up by reducing the chances of seeds being blown into your garden and germinating.

-Spraying or spot treating with Glyphosate based weed killers is most effective when the weed is actively growing, usually from March, and because the soil beneath an established patch of Giant Hogweed will contain a large number of seeds that will continue to produce new plants you will need to continue checking for new plants until the seed bank is exhausted. .
+Spraying or spot treating with Glyphosate based weed killers is most effective when the weed is actively growing.
+Usually from March, and because the soil beneath an established patch of Giant Hogweed will contain a large number of seeds that will continue to produce new plants.
+You will need to continue checking for new plants until the seed bank is exhausted.

-How to apply weedkiller to kill Giant Hogweed.
+How to apply weed-killer to kill Giant Hogweed.

 Glyphosate based products are sold under a number of brand names I use the concentrated (360g/l) product here and dilute it myself, It is a lot cheaper and more effective.